yasirkula/UnityIonicIntegration/README.md

 For future versions of Ionic, you may have to use `ionic cordova platform add` instead of `ionic platform add`, `ionic cordova plugin add` instead of `ionic plugin add` and so on.

-If you are using Unity 2017.3.0+ and Vuforia, check this topic for possible issues that you may encounter during the integration process: https://github.com/yasirkula/UnityIonicIntegration/issues/16
+If you are using Unity 2017.3.0+ and Vuforia, check out this topic for possible issues that you may encounter during the integration process: https://github.com/yasirkula/UnityIonicIntegration/issues/16

+If you are using VideoPlayer component and it stops working after integration, check out this topic: https://github.com/yasirkula/UnityIonicIntegration/issues/18

 ## Ionic-side Setup
 - First things first, you should import the plugin into your Ionic app using the following command: `ionic plugin add https://github.com/yasirkula/UnityIonicIntegration.git`